How much does a money transmitter bond cost in California?

 - certificate of good standing from the state

-For a complete list of requirements for money transmitter bonds, check out the Important Links section below.
+For a complete list of requirements for money transmitter bonds, check out the Additional Resources section below.

 In addition to state license requirements, money transmitters must register as a money services business (MSB) with the Financial Crimes Enforcement Network before conducting business.
 To successfully register, applicants must electronically submit registration through BSA E-Filing.
-A link to this site is available in the Important Links section below.
+A link to this site is available in the Additional Resources section below.

 Take the first step toward getting licensed in California by requesting your free quote for a transmitter bond!